 Hall of Texas Wildlife (Floor 3): Wildlife exhibits feature mounted specimens of Texas birds, animals, reptiles and amphibians.
 A section highlighting Fishes of Texas includes interactive multimedia displays, underwater photographs, and collected specimens, helping visitors gain an appreciation of the diversity and value of Texas fishes.

 Hall of Biodiversity (Floor 4): Highlighting the fourth-floor Biodiversity Discovery Hall is the Explore Evolution interactive learning center, featuring multimedia and interactive displays that offer visitors engaging opportunities to learn about recent contributions to our understanding of biological evolution.
 The exhibit features current scientific research and major discoveries by internationally recognized scientists, including the Texas Natural Science Center’s director, Dr. Ed Theriot.
 Seven exhibit sections illustrate the principles of evolution and show how they are fundamental to advances in contemporary science and medicine.

-Off-site temporary exhibits: Periodically, window displays are on view at Austin-Bergstrom International Airport, The University of Texas at Austin Faculty Center and other public buildings; a special display in the office building at 301 Congress Avenue celebrates the accomplishments of The University of Texas at Austin geologist, archeologist, and naturalist Glen Evans.
+Off-site temporary exhibits: Periodically, window displays are on view at Austin-Bergstrom International Airport, The University of Texas at Austin Faculty Center and other public buildings; a special display recently in the office building at 301 Congress Avenue celebrated the accomplishments of The University of Texas at Austin geologist, archeologist, and naturalist Glen Evans.